The rules and regulations regarding red cards can be punished in a variety of ways, depending on the severity and nature of the offence.

 What Happens If A Player Is Sent Off In The Six Nations?

-The player will then appear before a three-person hearing of which two will be former international players, referees or coaches to give more rugby knowledge to the panel.
+The player will then appear before a three-person hearing.
+Two of the panel will include former international players, referees or coaches, in order to give more rugby knowledge to the panel who might better understand the circumstances and situation of the offence.

-The hearings for red cards, and citings, will usually be heard on the Tuesday following a Saturday match so that players will not miss a game they might normally have played in if they are found not guilty.
-Most parties will attend but video links can be used.
+Red card hearings will be on the Tuesday following a Saturday match.
+Therfore, players will not miss a game they might normally have played in if they are found not guilty.
+Most parties will attend, but video links can be used.

-Since 2015 the regulations regarding head injuries have been tightened up so if your offence involves an injury to the head of an opponent then you could miss the rest of the tournament.
+Since 2015 the regulations regarding head injuries have been tightened up.
+Any offence that involves an injury to the head will likely be sanctioned by a red card, with multiple match bans potentially making the player miss the rest of the tournament.

-The current regulations were drawn up in a 2017 review and include the following: a punch to the head of an opponent has a mid-entry punishment of four weeks and dangerous tackles over shoulder height carry bans of between two weeks and a year.
+A 2017 review devised the current regulations, including the following: a punch to the head of an opponent has a mid-entry punishment of four weeks and dangerous tackles over shoulder height carry bans of between two weeks and a year.
+Endangering an opponent with any other serious foul play also carries the punishment of a red card.

 Who are the referees, touch judges and TMO's…